 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.

-In general, Vietnam has a tropical monsoon climate with two main seasons: dry and rainy.
+In general, Vietnam has a tropical monsoon climate with two main seasons: a dry season and a rainy season.
 But the weather varies a lot from the south to the north of Vietnam and there are even areas with a temperate climate and continental climate as well.
 While you swim in the sunny south of Vietnam at the same time the far north of Vietnam can be under the snow.

 1. THE BEST TIME TO VISIT VIETNAM BY REGIONS